nfgrep/gba_dev_script/README.md

 It defaults to:

-    -Using whatever .c file is it its same directory (./*.c) -Adding default location of command to path if not found -Removing .obj and .elf files
+    -Using whatever .c file is in the same directory (./*.c) -Adding default location of command to path if not found -Removing .obj and .elf files